EnderPuentes/ula-os-process-scheduler/README.md

 - **Random Scheduling:** Randomly selects a process from the ready queue for execution.
 - **Shortest Job First (SJF):** Executes the process with the shortest estimated execution time first, without preempting ongoing processes.

+## Configuration

+The simulator allows adjusting the following parameters:

+### General Parameters

+- **Clock speed**: Defines the time for each tick of the simulator's clock.
+- **Initial number of processes**: Determines how many processes are generated at the start of the simulation.
+- **Maximum CPU burst duration**: Sets the upper limit for a process's execution time on the CPU.
+- **Maximum blocked wait time**: Controls how long a process can stay in the blocked queue before retrying execution.
+- **Maximum number of concurrent processes**: Defines how many processes can exist in the system simultaneously.

+### Scheduling Algorithm Configuration

+- **Quantum**: (For Round Robin) Defines the number of ticks before a process must yield the CPU.
+- **Priority type**: (For priority scheduling) Can be static or dynamic.
+- **SJF mode**: Allows selecting whether the algorithm is preemptive or non-preemptive.

+### Process Configuration

+- **Random process generation**: Enables or disables the automatic creation of new processes during the simulation.
+- **Burst time range**: Defines the minimum and maximum values for process duration.
+- **Blocking probability**: Determines how often a process enters the BLOCKED state.
+- **Maximum wait time in the ready queue**: Adjusts how long a process can wait before being prioritized for execution.

 ## User Interface

 The simulator features an interactive UI displaying process execution details in real-time.
 The main UI elements include: